 Are you looking for work?
 The food businesses at Bornstein & Pearl are now hiring for part-time and full-time positions.
 Job duties range from knife work and other food prep work in the kitchen, packaging of food products, customer interaction, etc.

 To submit an application, call Linda Mello at 617-825-4200.

 The Bornstein Pearl Food Production Center on Quincy Street is now open for business!
-CropCircle Kitchen, our anchor tenant, is operating their shared and commissary kitchens.
+CommonWealth Kitchen (formerly known as CropCircle Kitchen), our anchor tenant, is operating their shared and commissary kitchens.
 The kitchens are fitted out with top-of-the-line equipment and are available to growing food businesses on an hourly rental basis.

-  If you have an existing business or a dream to start a food business, check out the CCK Pearl website for information on membership rates and how to join the shared kitchen.
+If you have an existing business or a dream to start a food business, check out the CommonWealth Kitchen website for information on membership rates and how to join the shared kitchen.

 We also have space available for lease to growing food businesses seeking independent production space.
 Contact Leah Whiteside at DBEDC for more information on leasing space at Pearl.